golemfactory/golem-docs/src/pages/docs/creators/python/guides/task-model.md

 This article explains how to use Task API to create task-based applications using Golem.

 Task-based API assumes that the developer starts with a problem that requires splitting into fragments in order to parallelize the execution using multiple providers.
-Therefore your application will run in a kind of a batch mode: it executes certain computations and finish once the results are ready.
+Therefore your application will run in a kind of a batch mode: it executes certain computations and finishes once the results are ready.

 ## The task model